 If you only have one week in Panama, you’re probably wondering which places are most worth your time.
 After spending a couple of days in Panama City, the common question is whether to go east to Boquete, or west to the San Blas Islands.

 Both are fantastic destinations, and each offers a unique experience.
 While Boquete is hidden in the mountainous rainforest, the San Blas islands are located in the tranquil Caribbean Sea.
 To help you make the best decision for your one week in Panama, we’ve compared both destinations, including activities, costs, time considerations, and travel tips.

 Surrounded by lush cloud forest in the northern region of Chiriquí, Boquete is a beautiful, vibrant mountain town and one of the most popular destinations in Panama.

 The town has a large expat community, so expect an international vibe as opposed to a traditional cultural offering.
-You should devote at least 3 days to enjoy all the activities it has to offer.
+You should devote at least 3 days out of your one week in Panama to enjoy all the activities Boquete has to offer.